benc-uk/kube-workshop/07-improvements/readme.md

   valueFrom:
     secretKeyRef:
       name: mongo-creds
       key: connection-string
 ```

-> 📝 NOTE: *Secrets* are encrypted at rest by AKS however anyone with the relevant access to the cluster will be able to read the *Secrets* (they are simply in base-64) using kubectl or the Kubernetes API.
+> 📝 NOTE: _Secrets_ are encrypted at rest by AKS however anyone with the relevant access to the cluster will be able to read the _Secrets_ (they are simply base-64 encoded) using kubectl or the Kubernetes API.
 If you want further encryption and isolation a number of options are available including Mozilla SOPS, Hashicorp Vault and Azure KeyVault.

 ## 🔍 Reference Manifests